 Carbohydrates are an important fuel for the body during physical exercise.
 They provide a quick and constant supply of energy to the muscles, which is necessary for an effective and efficient workout.
 Moreover, the body can store and use carbohydrates as fuel more easily compared to fats and proteins.
 Therefore, it is important to consume enough carbohydrates before a workout to improve performance and prevent injury.

-- Greek yogurt with fruit and granola
+- Oatmeal with fruit and nuts

-Bananas have long been known as a power fruit and, of course, this is for good reason.
+Besides these options, bananas have long been known as a power fruit and, of course, this is for good reason.
 A banana has the perfect combination of nutrients and is low in fats.
 However, if you want more protein, a bowl of low-fat yogurt is also an option.
 Should you have a little more time before your workout, take a little rice or some boiled potatoes.
 Be careful not to take in too many carbohydrates, as the ones you take in too much will simply be stored as fat.

-Examples of post-workout snacks
+Examples of Post-Workout Snacks

 - Chicken wraps with salad and hummus